 IBM’s Cloud Orchestrator facilitates the configuration, deployment, and provisioning of cloud services and integrates service management.
 Cloud Orchestrator also helps monitor, control, and back up your cloud environment quickly and securely.

-As you upgrade your Cloud Orchestrator version, you can get more advanced capabilities such as multicloud management and a customizable self-service console.
-In addition, if you use or plan on using Turbonomic, the enterprise-grade application resource management platform, this would be a natural choice, considering IBM owns Turbonomic.
+As you upgrade your Cloud Orchestrator version, you can gain more advanced capabilities, such as multi-cloud management and a customizable self-service console.
+In addition, if you use or plan to use Turbonomic, the enterprise-grade application resource management platform, this would be a natural choice, considering IBM owns Turbonomic.

 8. RedHat Cloud Suite – RedHat’s All-in-one cloud management tools